Society of Hispanic Professional Engineers By-Laws

 IV.
 Active Society of Hispanic Professional Engineers member for at least two (2) years for the presidency, and active Society of Hispanic Professional Engineers member for a minimum of one (1) semester leading up to the upcoming election for all other offices.
 Anyone who wants to be a co-chair or part of a committee can do so without prior experience in the Society of Hispanic Professional Engineers or the University of Illinois Chicago.

-V. For President and Vice President, a previous board position is required (co-chair and committee are not eligible board positions).
-For Treasurer and Secretary, previous board involvement is required (co-chair and committee are eligible board positions).
+V. For President, Internal Vice President, and External Vice President a previous board position is required (co-chair and committee are not eligible board positions).
+For Treasurer, Secretary, and Executive Advisor previous board involvement is required (co-chair and committee are eligible board positions).

 All offices shall be held for one full year, effective at the start of the summer semester.
 Co-chairs and committee leads must keep their positions for at least one semester effective at the start of the fall semester.

-Update respective board folder on the drive with documentation
+• Update the respective board folder on the drive with the documentation

-Communicate and confirm with treasurer to obtain funding for events
+• Communicate and confirm with the treasurer to obtain funding for events

 President